-The increase in cash and cash equivalents can be attributed to net cash flows from operating and investing activities amounting to P533.8 million offset by cash used in financing activity.
+The decrease in cash and cash equivalents can be attributed to net cash used in investing and financing activities amounting to P717.8 million offset by cash flows from operating activities of P210.2 million.

-(Please see attached consolidated cash flow statements for detailed analysis of cash movements on pages 7 and 8).
+(Please see attached consolidated cash flow statements for detailed analysis of cash movements on pages 6 and 7).